dh85/SpotifyWebAPI/Docs/NetworkSecurity.md

 # Network Security & TLS Customization

 Some deployments must enforce certificate pinning, custom trust stores, or stricter TLS protocol settings than the system defaults.
-The SpotifyWebAPI package keeps the transport stack swappable so you can inject those policies without forking the library.
+The SpotifyKit package keeps the transport stack swappable so you can inject those policies without forking the library.

 ## Default Transport